Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Benefits of Walking for Health

-As mentioned before, since the body parts are interconnected, walking brings normal movement to all of the body, from head to toe.
+As mentioned before, since the body parts are interconnected, walking brings normal movement to the body, from head to toe.

 Hence, walking has effects on almost all body parts.

-The gut is an organ whose physiology, like digestion, absorption, and expulsion of waste, is dependent on movements.
+The gut is an organ whose physiology, like digestion, absorption, and waste expulsion, depends on movements.

 Due to this, the small and large intestines have periodic movements.